themanaskumar/DataStructure-Algorithms/README.md

 # Manas' DSA Repository
 This is my DSA repository where I will be posting solutions to the DSA question that I am solving in Java.

-Below is the list of questions and the java file names in this directory:
+Below is the list of questions and the java file links in this directory:
 ## Arrays:
 1. First Missing Positive Integer: [FirstMissingPositive.java](https://github.com/themanaskumar/DataStructure-Algorithms/blob/main/Arrays/FirstMissingPositive.java)